argonautproject/cgm/input/pagecontent/index.md

 The data submitter can be either a user-facing app (patient or clinician) or a backend service.
 User-facing apps include mobile apps running on a patient's phone or a provider-facing app integrated into an Electronic Health Record (EHR) system.
 Backend services are "headless" systems that can write CGM data.

-This IG also refers to Data Submitters as "apps" or "glucose management platforoms", since these are commonly understood terms.
+This IG also refers to Data Submitters as "apps" or "diabetes management platforms".

 #### Data Receiver

 The data receiver is EHR system that receives and stores the CGM data submitted by the data submitter.

-This IG also refers to Data Receivers as "EHRs", since this is a commonly understood term.
+This IG also refers to Data Receivers as "EHRs".

 ### Nominal Workflow
 <img style="max-width: 400px; float: none;" src="flowchart.svg">